jdiego/jdiego.github.com/_posts/2017-06-24-how-debuggers-works.markdown

 If we’re in the child process, we want to replace whatever we’re currently executing with the program we want to debug.

+How is breakpoint formed?

+There are two main kinds of breakpoints: hardware and software.
+Hardware breakpoints typically involve setting architecture-specific registers to produce your breaks for you, whereas software breakpoints involve modifying the code which is being executed on the fly.

+On x86 you can only have four hardware breakpoints set at a given time, but they give you the power to make them fire on just reading from or writing to a given address rather than only executing code there.

+We’ll be focusing solely on software breakpoints for this article, as they are simpler and you can have as many as you want.

+The software breakpoints are set by modifying the executing code on the fly.
+The modification we make has to cause the processor to halt and signal the program when the breakpoint address is executed.
+On x86 this is accomplished by overwriting the instruction at that address with the `int 3` instruction. x86 has an interrupt vector table which the operating system can use to register handlers for various events, such as page faults, protection faults, and invalid opcodes.
+It’s kind of like registering error handling callbacks, but right down at the hardware level.
+When the processor executes the `int 3` instruction, control is passed to the breakpoint interrupt handler, which – in the case of Linux – signals the process with a `SIGTRAP`.

+You can see this process in the diagram below, where we overwrite the first byte of the mov instruction with 0xcc, which is the instruction encoding for int 3.

+The last piece of the puzzle is how the debugger is notified of the break.
+If you remember back in the previous post, we can use waitpid to listen for signals which are sent to the debugee.
+We can do exactly the same thing here: set the breakpoint, continue the program, call waitpid and wait until the SIGTRAP occurs.
+This breakpoint can then be communicated to the user, perhaps by printing the source location which has been reached, or changing the focused line in a GUI debugger.